 smallTALK is the local Preschool Speech Language program.
-Funded by the Ministries of Health and Long-Term Care and Children and Youth Services, it is managed locally and preschool speech and language services are provided at all four sites in the HPHA.
+Funded by the Ministries of Health and Long-Term Care and Children, Community and Social Services, it is managed locally and preschool speech and language services are provided at all four sites in the HPHA.

 - Services are provided by licensed Speech Language Pathologists and supported by Communicative Disorders Assistants.